prathikbp/Container-Aware-Operating-System-Support-for-Federated-Learning/README.md

 - Health Check: Server readiness check before client startup

 ## Next Steps
-- Better way to name the partition for each clients
+- Better way to name the partition for each clients (currently its IP address mapping but we need to find more suitable)
-- Adding a config file instead of CLI parameter passing
+- Adding a config file instead of CLI parameter passing (and probably a get_config python function in each other python files or modular file works as well)
+- fix bugs whereever it is 🥲
-- Adding Prometheus metrics for monitoring
+- Adding Prometheus metrics for monitoring (what more metrics we need to add?)
-- Setting up Grafana dashboards
+- Setting up Grafana dashboards (is there a way we can automate it?)
-- Implementing resource constraints for clients
+- Implementing resource constraints for clients (develop this from single client to multiple based on what we need to test)
 - Adding performance visualization